msmith0913/christmas-ghosts/index.md

 ---
 layout: home
-title: Christmas Ghosts: "The Mystery of Montmartre" by William Le Queux
+title: "The Mystery of Montmartre" by William Le Queux

 # The homepage template includes title, banner image, and short description.
 # Edit these in `_config.yml`, not in this file.